The Great Glass Pumpkin Patch® Returns for 22nd Year

-Largest Glass Pumpkin Patch in Northern California; Sale to Benefit Arts Nonprofits
+Largest Glass Pumpkin Patch in Northern California; Sale and Proceeds to Support Arts Non-Profits.

 During the free family-friendly autumn celebration, visitors are invited to wander through an outdoor installation of more than 10,000 unique glass pumpkins.
 The glass pumpkins will be on exhibit from Sept.
 26-29, and will be available for purchase Sept.
 30 and Oct.
 1. at the Palo Alto Art Center, 1313 Newell Road, Palo Alto.